Paw Pad Path

 Paw Pad Path pays no adherence to printed page peaks, and as such, the fox can travel the entire length of the book, the land, sniffing and hearing an impossible mix of flora and unexpected fauna.
 Originally painted from human awe, this is another animal entirely.
 This is the perception of another (artist) looking at a fox.
 Or is it?
 Scratching the surface, mixing up the scene, comprised from no less than 167 layers, we found that as Matsuo Basho (松尾 芭蕉, 1644–1694) wrote about the monkey, year by year, the animals’ mask reveals the animal.
 True, to the core, no matter which way spliced.
 Our (human) understanding is at the beginning, but this much is unvarnished: an animal is an animal is an animal.

-Paw Pad Path was selected for the 2018 Libris Awards: Australian Artists' Book Prize exhibition at Artspace Mackay.
-The exhibition opened on Saturday the 26th of May and runs until Sunday the 19th of August, 2018.
+Paw Pad Path was selected for the 2018 Libris Awards: Australian Artists’ Book Prize exhibition at Artspace Mackay.
+The exhibition opened on Saturday the 26th of May and ran until Sunday the 19th of August, 2018.
+Paw Pad Path was acquired by Artspace Mackay.